LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 [^1]: It doesn't increase forever.
 Eventually the current will asymptotically approach a maximum called the [limiting current](https://ocw.mit.edu/courses/10-626-electrochemical-energy-systems-spring-2014/4fc4a8de47107536179698a3b77a77b6_MIT10_626S14_S11lec16.pdf), although for water electrolysis this limit is usually so high that it is irrelevant.

 [^2]: Disclaimer: my employer, [Prometheus Fuels](https://prometheusfuels.com/), is working on something along these lines.

+[^3]: The Faradaic efficiency is completely unrelated to the energy efficiency.
+This is a common source of confusion and is often exploited by university communications offices who—intentionally, in my opinion—word their press releases with vague terminology like 'an efficiency of 99%'.
+This is subsequently picked up by [science journalists who aren't aware of this basic fact](https://www.earth.com/news/new-catalyst-precatalyst-improves-clean-hydrogen-production-to-99-9-efficiency/).
+An energy efficiency of 99% would be fantastic, while a Faradaic efficiency of *only* 99% means something's wrong.

 [^4]: Acid-tolerant catalysts are required in proton exchange membrane (PEM) electrolyzers, which are increasingly being adopted for a variety of technical reasons.